If handwriting conversion is a big part of your work, you might be wondering whether Scribble is enough for your OCR needs.

 In Nebo, drawing a vertical line from top to bottom separates not just your characters, as you get with Scribble, but your words and paragraphs too.
 So if you want to add a big space between your words, keep drawing your vertical line in the same direction.
 To join your characters, words or paragraphs in Nebo, draw your vertical line from the bottom to the top.

 In Scribble, draw a circle around the text or underline it to select it.
 Whatever happened to just long-pressing the word?
-This is a gesture we have been using for years and it made more sense just keeping it.
+This is a gesture we have been using for years, and it made more sense to keep it.
 This is what Nebo has done.
 Keeping the long-press gesture then allows Nebo to use circling and underlining for more useful functions and commands in the app.

 The last two gestures you get with Scribble are not really for Scribble, but for any text in any app on the iPad.
 You double-tap to select a word and triple-tap to select a paragraph.
 That means Scribble only has four gestures at the moment and that is nothing compared to the gestures you get in Nebo.
 Nebo has at least twice the number of gestures you get in Scribble.